mzsolt68/greenfox-orientation-exam/javascript.md

   - the **frontend** should have:
     - a heading with the title
     - nice intro text
-    - radio buttons for the matrix validation options
     - text area for the matrix input
     - submit button for sending the matrix to backend to check